Al Franken: Sexual misconduct allegations

-On November 16, 2017, radio broadcaster and model Leeann Tweeden alleged in a blog post and an interview with her radio station, 790 KABC, that Franken forcibly kissed her on a 2006 USO tour during a rehearsal for a skit.
+On November 16, 2017, radio broadcaster and model Leeann Tweeden alleged in a blog post and an interview with her radio station, 790 KABC, that Franken kissed her on a 2006 USO tour during a rehearsal for a skit.
 She wrote, "I said 'OK' so he would stop badgering me.
 We did the line leading up to the kiss and then he came at me, put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth."
 She said she pushed him away, feeling "disgusted and violated".
 Roger Stone circulated news of the allegations to right-wing media.

 During the 2006 tour, Franken was photographed holding his hands above Tweeden's breasts while she was asleep wearing body armor and a helmet.
 In Franken's defense, CNBC's John Harwood said, "That pic was obviously a joke, not groping, just like LeeAnn Tweeden wrapping her leg around Robin Williams and smacking his butt; entertainment for soldiers deployed overseas is raunchy like that."
 Harwood was referring to video taken of Tweeden "humping" the married Williams on a similar 2004 USO tour.

 In response, Franken said, "I certainly don't remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann ...
 As to the photo, it was clearly intended to be funny but wasn't.
 I shouldn't have done it."
 A few hours later, Franken issued a longer apology, which Tweeden accepted.